Calendars

 Celestial sights

-Appulse: 2 bodies appear at their closest to each other.
+Appulse: 2 bodies, especially planets, appear at their closest to each other.

-Conjunction: 2 bodies pass each other on the same ecliptic longitude.
+Conjunction: 2 bodies, especially planets, pass each other on the same ecliptic longitude.

-Opposition: a body is opposite the Sun; we are in between.
-Used especially of planets.
+Opposition: a body, especially a planet, is opposite the Sun; we are in between.

 Transit: a smaller body passes directly in front of a larger one.